Notes on explicit smooth maps on 7-dimensional manifolds into the 4-dimensional Euclidean space: Special generic maps and round fold maps.

-\end{enumerate} \end{Prop} In this proposition, for a special generic map $f$ on an $m$-dimensional manifold into ${\mathbb{R}}^n$, we denote the compact manifold of dimension $n$ we can immerse into ${\mathbb{R}}^n$ by $W_f$ and we denote the smooth surjection by $q_f:M \rightarrow W_f$. \begin{Ex} Let $m>n \geq 1$ and $k>0$ be integers.
-A closed and connected manifold $M$ of dimension $m$ represented as a connected sum of manifolds of a family $\{S^{k_j} \times S^{m-k_j}\}_{j=1}^{k}$ satisfying $1 \leq k_j \leq n-1$.
-Then $M$ admits a special generic map $f:M \rightarrow {\mathbb{R}}^n$ such that the following hold. \begin{enumerate} \item $W_f$ is represented as a boundary connected sum of manifolds of a family $\{S^{k_j} \times D^{n-k_j}\}$. \item $f {\mid}_{S(f)}$ is an embedding. \item The $S^{m-n}$-bundle and the $S^{m-n+1}$-bundle in Proposition \ref{prop:1} are trivial smooth bundles. \end{enumerate} More precisely, in the case $n=2,3$, closed manifolds represented as a connected sum of total spaces of $S^{m-k_j}$-bundles over $S^{k_j}$ are (almost) completely characterized as manifolds admitting special generic maps into ${\mathbb{R}}^n$.
-See \cite{saeki}, \cite{saeki2} and \cite{saekisakuma} for example. \end{Ex} \begin{Prop} For a special generic map $f$ on an $m$-dimensional closed and connected manifold $M$ into ${\mathbb{R}}^n$ satisfying $m>n \geq 1$, $M$ is bounded by a compact and connected PL manifold $W$ which collapses to $W_f$.
-Especially, if $m-n=1,2,3$, then we can take $W$ as a smooth manifold. \end{Prop} \begin{Prop} For a special generic map $f$ on an $m$-dimensional closed and connected manifold $M$ into ${\mathbb{R}}^n$ satisfying $m>n \geq 1$, $q_f$ induces isomorphisms between the homology groups, cohomology rings and homotopy groups of degree $j \leq m-n$.
-Moreover, in the situation of Proposition \ref{prop:2}, $q_f$ is represented by the composition of the inclusion and the natural map giving the collapsing from $W$ to $W_f$. \end{Prop}
+\end{enumerate} \end{Prop} In this proposition, for a special generic map $f:M \rightarrow {\mathbb{R}}^n$ on an $m$-dimensional closed and connected manifold, the $n$-dimensional compact manifold we can immerse into ${\mathbb{R}}^n$ is denoted by $W_f$ and the smooth surjection by $q_f:M \rightarrow W_f$. \begin{Ex} Let $m>n \geq 2$ and $l>0$ be integers.
+An $m$-dimensional closed and connected manifold $M$ represented as a connected sum of manifolds of a family $\{S^{l_j} \times S^{m-l_j}\}_{j=1}^{l}$ satisfying $1 \leq l_j \leq n-1$ admits a special generic map $f:M \rightarrow {\mathbb{R}}^n$ with the following properties where the connected sum is considered in the smooth category. \begin{enumerate} \item $W_f$ is represented as a boundary connected sum of manifolds of a family $\{S^{l_j} \times D^{n-l_j}\}$ where the boundary connected sum is considered in the smooth category. \item $f {\mid}_{S(f)}$ is an embedding. \item The $S^{m-n}$-bundle and the $D^{m-n+1}$-bundle in Proposition \ref{prop:1} are trivial bundles. \end{enumerate} More precisely, in the case $n=2$, a closed manifold is represented as a connected sum of total spaces of smooth $S^{m-1}$-bundles over $S^1$ if and only if it admits a special generic map into ${\mathbb{R}}^2$.
+This holds in the case $n=3$ under the constraint that the fundamental group of the manifold is free.
+The connected sums are considered in the smooth category as before.
+See \cite{saeki}, \cite{saeki2} and \cite{saekisakuma} for example. \end{Ex} \begin{Prop} For a special generic map $f:M \rightarrow {\mathbb{R}}^n$ on an $m$-dimensional closed and connected manifold $M$ satisfying $m>n \geq 1$, $M$ is bounded by a compact and connected PL manifold $W$ which collapses to $W_f$.
+Especially, if $m-n=1,2,3$, then we can take $W$ as a smooth manifold. \end{Prop} \begin{Prop} For a special generic map $f:M \rightarrow {\mathbb{R}}^n$ on an $m$-dimensional closed and connected manifold $M$ satisfying $m>n \geq 1$, the surjection $q_f$ induces isomorphisms between the homology groups, cohomology rings and homotopy groups of degree $j \leq m-n$.
+Moreover, in the situation of Proposition \ref{prop:2}, $q_f$ is represented as the composition of the inclusion $i:M \rightarrow W$ with a natural map to $W_f$ giving a collapsing. \end{Prop}